 Surface contamination of solar energy systems, especially at low rainfall locations, leads to power losses due to shading or reflection of the incident light.
 Up to now, the surfaces have therefore had to be cleaned regularly at short intervals, which is associated with considerable costs.
+So how can adhesive soiling on solar modules be prevented?

 Within the scope of the project, a highly sensitive surface humidity sensor system is to be developed, which allows energy-efficient heating of the surfaces of photovoltaic modules.
 After a configuration in the laboratory, a validation in real use at representative locations will be carried out.
 The aim is to determine the economic potential and control parameters depending on specific applications and weather conditions.
 In case of success, further potentials for wind power plants, CSP (Concentrated Solar Power) as well as in aviation are seen.